Startup valuation methods are the ways in which a startup business owner can work out the value of their company.

 This method uses the various stages of funding to decide how much risk is still present with investing in a startup.
 The further along a business is along the stages of funding the less the present risk.

-This method is to literally look at the implied valuations of other similar startups, factoring in other ratios and multipliers for things that may not be similar between the two businesses.
+This method literally looks at the implied valuations of other similar startups, factoring in ratios and multipliers for things that may not be similar between the two businesses.

 This method factors in the possibility of a startup really taking off, or really going badly.
 To do this it gives a business owner three different valuations.

 Worst case scenario